crime-analyst-990x358

 Sample Program: Saint Joseph’s University

-Certificate in Crime scene investigation – Admissions and Curriculum
+Certificate in Crime and Intelligence Analysis – Admissions and Curriculum

 Prerequisites: official high school and college transcripts; proof of relevant coursework; TOEFL scores for non-native speakers; and an application fee.

-Common Courses: crime analysis applications; computer skills for the crime analyst; criminal law and procedure; research methods and statistics in crime analysis; and criminal investigative analysis.
+Common Courses: crime analysis applications; social media for the crime analyst; crime mapping and spatial analysis; criminal investigative analysis.

 Professional Certifications in Crime and Intelligence Analysis